 You can also use the side of the stairs as shelving.
 This design is popular in a lot of tiny houses and you can adapt this to your home:

 Shelving is a part of your living room’s architecture.
 We can offer you more living room shelving ideas during a design consultation.
-That way, our design managers can see your space and recommend the best type of shelving for you.
+That way, our senior home designers can see your space and recommend the best type of shelving for you.